-In this Thousand Trails review we’re going to be talking about Thousand Trails Campground memberships.
+In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 Specifically, we’re going to be talking about the pros and the cons of using Thousand Trails campgrounds.